Skip to main content

 VY1j+m03Dcb35BHow8uxOAOS3NX/AFJvlP8=

-You can find it on the Tools tab -> Regular Expression Constructor.
-You can also send the received page code directly in Test Scraping.
-To do this, you need to enable debug mode and click on the Go to RegEx Builder link.
+It can be found on the Tools -> Regex Builder tab.
+You can also send the received page code directly from Test Parsing.
+To do this, you need to enable debug mode and click the Go to RegEx Builder link.

 Open the page code in the regular expression constructor

-The constructor allows you to select the programming language in which the resulting regular expressions will be used.
+In the constructor, it is possible to choose the programming language in which the obtained regular expressions will be used.

-To work with the constructor, you need to insert the source text into the left field (or it will be inserted automatically from Test Scraping when transitioning via Go to Regex Builder).
-On the right, you configure the parameters of the future regular expression.
+To work with the constructor, you need to paste the source text into the field on the left (or it will be inserted automatically from Test Parsing when clicking Go to Regex Builder).
+On the right, configure the parameters of the future regular expression.

-To create a simple Regular Expression (for example, to get the title) it is enough to specify the necessary elements of the regular expression.
+To compose a simple Regular expression (for example, to get a title), it is enough to specify the necessary elements of the regular expression.

-• In the Before Group field, enter the characters that precede the information we need
+• In the Before group field, enter the characters that are before the information we need

-• In the After Group field, enter the characters that follow the required data
+• In the After group field, enter the characters that are after the required data

-• In the Group Starts With field, specify the characters with which the desired string should begin
+• In the Group starts with field, specify the characters that the searched string should start with

-• In the Group Ends With field, specify the characters that should be at the end of the desired string
+• In the Group ends with field, specify the characters that should be at the end of the searched string

 Example of getting a title using a regular expression constructor

-For full testing of the resulting regular expression, it is possible to enable the necessary flags: g, s and i.
+For full testing of the obtained regular expression, it is possible to enable the necessary flags: g, s, and i.

-It is also possible to create more complex regular expressions with 2 or more groups.
-For example, let's try to create a regular expression to collect all links and anchors in the list <li>.
-For this, we need to enable the flag g and add another search group, as the first group will contain links, and the second will contain anchors.
+You can also compose more complex regular expressions with 2 or more groups.
+For example, let's try to compose a regular expression to collect all links and anchors in an <li> list.
+To do this, we need to enable the g flag and add another search group, as the first group will contain links and the second will contain anchors.

 Example of using groups in the regular expression constructor